Souha-Kabtni/Sales_Predictions/README.md

 The Root Mean Squared Error had a calculation of $1,055.975.

-Using this model to make sales predictions about food items sold at various stores would not be very reliable. !!!!!
+Using this model to make sales predictions about food items sold at various stores would not be very reliable.
+A prediction error of $1,055.975 (that represents almost 52.8% of the mean values of the Item-Outlet sales) cannot be overlooked.

 ## Recommendations

+Given that the results of the tuned Decision Tree Regressor Model did not yield reliable results, I recommend the use of an alternative model such as the Random Forest Model.

 ## Limitations & Next Steps

 ## For Further Information
 For any additional questions, please contact: